martinkaptein/Events.txt/README.md

 Until now, you will have to manually insert #oob events into the correct date inside Event.txt.
 However, this functionality is definitely planned, and will be added in a future release.

+# To-Do

+- archive functionality
+- install instructions to add to $PATH
+- auto add #oob when it possible